xinredhat/konflux-qe-definitions/tasks/test-metadata/0.2/README.md

 - **SNAPSHOT**: A JSON string representing the Snapshot under test.
 This JSON contains detailed information about the components and their sources.
 - **test-name**: A string representing the name of the test being executed.
+- **enable-prefetch**: Flag to indicate whether to retrieve the OCI artifact associated with the prefetching operation from the build phase.
+If set to true, the artifact's digest will be fetched.

 ### Example of SNAPSHOT